Automate TDS Reconciliation with Firmway: Benefits & Challenges

 Note:

-• The 45 days calculation starts from the date of acceptance/deemed acceptance and not from the date the balance becomes due
+• Furthermore, the 45 days calculation starts from the date of acceptance/deemed acceptance and not from the date the balance becomes due

 Who is MSME?